LeanderGangso/pyMyShareApi/README.md

 ## Contributing

 Contributions of all sizes are welcome.
 Please review our [contribution guidelines](https://github.com/LeanderGangso/pyMyShareSDK/blob/master/CODE_OF_CONDUCT.md) to get started.
 You can also help by [reporting bugs](https://github.com/LeanderGangso/pyMyShareSDK/issues/new/choose) or making a pull request.
-Lern more about pull requests [here](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/).
+Learn more about [pull requests](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/).

 ## License - key points